Peter Aumer: Memberships

 Aumer is a member of the non-partisan European Union Germany, which advocates for a federal Europe and the European unification process.
 He is also a volunteer member of the coordination council for the railway expansion between Hof and Obertraubling for Deutsche Bahn Netz AG.
 He was chairman of the Ramspau Volunteer Fire Department.
 Until September 2022, he was a volunteer member of the board of trustees of the Catholic Academy for Professions in Health and Social Services in Bavaria.

-Private
+Personal life

 Aumer is Roman Catholic and single.